Lactococcus garvieae: Signs and symptoms in fish

 In fish, the incubation period of L. garvieae is very brief and the microorganism performs with high virulence.
 In an experimental infection by intraperitoneal route in Japanese yellowtail, it caused symptoms 2–3 days post-inoculation, while intramuscular infection in grey mullet (Mugil cephalus) produced its first symptoms and fatalities two days post-inoculation.
 Correspondingly, intraperitoneal experimental infection in rainbow trout caused the first symptoms and deaths three days post-inoculation.
 Warm water lactococcosis has been detected in a variety of host organisms, including cage cultured cobia, grey mullet, freshwater prawn and Tilapia.

 The gross pathology of lactococcosis arises with the presence of a rapid and general anorexia, melanosis, lethargy, loss of orientation, and irregular swimming.
-Typical external symptoms include exophthalmia and the presence of hemorrhages in the periorbital and intraocular area, the base of fins, the perianal region, the opercula and the buccal region.
+Typical external symptoms include exophthalmia and the presence of hemorrhages in the periorbital and intraocular area, the base of fins, the perianal region, the opercula, and the buccal region.
 In further studies, swollen abdomens and anal prolapsus have been observed.
 Due to infection, fish have produced lesions in the vascular endothelium that cause blood extravasation, leading to hemorrhages and petechiae at the surface of internal organs.
-The main organs affected are the spleen, liver, brain, stomach, kidney and heart.
+The main organs affected are the spleen, liver, brain, stomach, kidney, and heart.

-Macroscopic lesions in affected fish are typical of acute systemic disease with strong congestion in the internal organs and different levels of hemorrhages in the swim bladder, intestine, liver, peritoneum, spleen and kidney.
+Macroscopic lesions in affected fish are typical of acute systemic disease with strong congestion in the internal organs and different levels of hemorrhages in the swim bladder, intestine, liver, peritoneum, spleen, and kidney.
 Also, enlargement of the spleen, focal areas of necrosis in the liver and spleen, pericarditis, hemorrhagic fluid in the intestine, and yellowish exudate covering the brain surface are typically observed.

-Histopathology is found mainly in the eyes and internal organs’ capsules.
+Histopathology is found mainly in the eyes and internal organs' capsules.
 Lesions on the ocular area consist of extensive fibroplasias with inflammatory cells penetration.
 In the brain, lesions exist in the cerebrum and cerebellum.
 Diseased fish typically show signs of acute meningitis, consisting of an exudate covering the brain surface.
-In the heart, lesions are usually signified by fibroplasias, macrophage, and lymphocyte.
+In the heart, lesions are usually signified by fibroplasias, macrophage, and lymphocytes.
 In kidneys, the renal tubules have hyaline droplet deposition in the epithelia and hyaline casts in the lumen.

 World impact of fish infection

-According to a series of studies in 2006, L. garvieae is an emerging pathogen that is causing significant economic losses both in marine and freshwater aquaculture when water temperature increases over 16 °C in summer months.
-This pathogen causes serious economic losses due to three main factors: elevated rates of mortality have been investigated at 50% of fish, a decrease in the growth rates of fish due to infection, and unpleasant appearance of the infected fish which makes them unmarketable to consumers.
+According to a series of studies in 2006, L. garvieae is an emerging pathogen that is causing significant economic losses both in marine and freshwater aquaculture when water temperature increases over 16 °C in summer.
+This pathogen causes serious economic losses due to three main factors; elevated rates of mortality have been investigated at 50% of fish, a decrease in the growth rates of fish due to infection, and unpleasant appearance of the infected fish which makes them unmarketable to consumers.